Code of Conduct

 - Surveys.
 Recruiting participants for surveys or any type of research is prohibited.
 For information on conducting research with NASP members, click here.

-- Discussions are meant to stimulate conversation, not to create contention.
-In drafting messages, use caution to ensure that your message is not perceived as aggressive or an attack on another user.
+- Redirecting the conversation.
 Do not post messages that are primarily intended for the purpose of directing members to another website (e.g., to a member’s blog).

 Respect for Copyright and Trademark Laws